Table of Contents

 For your agents, it’s a repetitive and unappreciated task.
 No one ever leaves a positive review for being correctly authenticated, but customers will quickly leave a negative review if they have to repeat themselves too often.

-Automating knowledge-based authentication (KBA) offers a streamlined way to verify identities, ensuring security without sacrificing customer experience.
+Automating knowledge-based authentication (KBA) offers a streamlined way to verify users’ identities, building an additional layer of security without sacrificing customer experience.

 What is knowledge-based authentication?